 Though a little light sweetness is always pleasant and when it is balanced out nicely it can truly be a healthy treat.
-Pumpkins/squash are a great source of Vitamin A, Vitamin C, fiber, Vitamin B6, Manganese and Copper.
+Pumpkins/squash are a great source of Vitamin A, Vitamin C, fibre, Vitamin B6, Manganese and Copper.
 They are a great antioxidant and aid in reducing inflammation in the body as well as promoting the healthy balance of one’s blood sugar levels.

 I have had a hankering for some sweet pumpkin treats.
 Something creamy and chocolaty – Yummy!
-This bar has all of that, and it is gluten free.
+This bar has all of that, and it is gluten-free.

 As I write this up, I am eating – several pieces – and drinking some kombucha green tea from Yogi (so delicious) as I also admire the colours of the leaves this fall.

-For this you can use a small can of pumpkin puree or a pie pumpkin (measure out 400ml).
+For this, you can use a small can of pumpkin puree or a pie pumpkin (measure out 400ml).
 Cut it in half and scrape out the seeds – make sure that your oven is preheating at 375 degrees C. Place the pumpkin open face down on a parchment paper covered baking sheet.
 Let it bake for one hour.
 Once you have taken it out let it cool, after which scrape and puree the flesh of the pumpkin.
 Measure out the desired amount.

 If you don’t have too much time on your hands use a can of Organic Pie Pumpkin Puree.

-Pumpkin Swirl Bar
+Pumpkin Swirl Bars

 Gluten Free Pumpkin Bar